Overview

 User Data

-User-specific information stored in user_data
+User-specific information stored in user_data:

 - Preferences